thekalinga/books-raw/repo/introduction-to-international-law/05-the-material-sources-of-international-law.md

-are in general immune from belligerent action, first appeared in a treaty of 1650 between Spain and the United Provinces, and became established only at a much later period after a long process of generalisation and recognition.[^49/2] In the North Sea Continental Shelf Cases,[^49/3] the International Court of Justice expressed the view that before a treaty provision could generate such a process of evolution into custom, it should potentially be of a norm-creating character so as to be capable of maturing
+are in general immune from belligerent action, first appeared in a treaty of 1650 between Spain and the United Provinces, and became established only at a much later period after a long process of generalisation and recognition.[^49/2] In the _North Sea Continental Shelf Cases_,[^49/3] the International Court of Justice expressed the view that before a treaty provision could generate such a process of evolution into custom, it should potentially be of a norm-creating character so as to be capable of maturing